ThinkingStudios/Krypton-Foxified/README.md

 it evident most of the benefit from Krypton is "hidden" but is noticeable by a server administrator.

 [The wiki contains important information &ndash; read it](https://github.com/astei/krypton/wiki).
-[Join my Discord](https://discord.gg/RUGArxEQ8J) to discuss the mod or get support if the wiki didn't answer your question.

 ## Compiling / Releases